 - Leave of Absence Guide

-Jury Leave and Voting Leave have been combined into the Military Leave section of this policy.
-An appearance in court section has been added to Military leave.
+- Jury Leave and Voting Leave have been combined into the Military Leave section of this policy.
+An appearance in the court section has been added to Military leave.

 Learner Disability Assessment and PsychoEd Evaluation Policy

 It is recognized that trainees in our GME programs may benefit from having a learning disability assessment and/or a psycho-educational evaluation.
 This may include an assessment for attention deficit hyperactivity disorder (ADHD).

 The costs associated with learner disability assessments and psycho-educational evaluations are the responsibility of the trainee.
 Some forms of assessment may be covered by health insurance.

 - The program may choose to share in the cost of the assessments if they determine it is in the best interest of the trainee and the program to do so.

 - If the assessment or evaluation is a condition of the trainee’s appointment, then the cost of the assessment or evaluation is the responsibility of the program.

 Trainees seeking these types of assessments should work with the Medical School’s Director of Learner Development for referral to appropriate assessment resources.

 The Minnesota Board of Medical Practice (MBMP) is the state entity that regulates physicians practicing in Minnesota.
 All trainees must hold an active residency permit or a physician license from the MBMP as determined by each individual residency/fellowship program.
 The statute can be found at: https://www.revisor.mn.gov/statutes/?id=147.0391.
 Trainees must pass the required licensing examinations (i.e. USMLE, COMLEX, etc) prior to obtaining a medical license.